-As you can see in the below (sorry… above!) clip, it gets hectic and what ultimately transpires is a mixture of action, puzzle, and platformer levels that you traverse.
+As you can see in the below clip, it gets hectic and what ultimately transpires is a mixture of action, puzzle, and platformer levels that you traverse.

-Marina’s mission is to save her creator, who has been kidnapped; you jump about, get a boost from a jetpack, shake stuff, and take on some impressive looking bosses.
+Anyway, in Mischief Makers the goal is to jump about, get a boost from a jetpack, shake stuff, and take on some impressive looking bosses.

 With five worlds and a big heap of levels, it’s an action-packed game that’s unusual, not perfect, but a great dose of fun.